-The Beyond Chemotherapy program focuses on the support, investment, and strategic oversight of in-centre activities that will bring us closer to a vision of moving beyond chemotherapy.
+The High Definition Therapeutics program focuses on the support, investment, and strategic oversight of in-centre activities that will move us towards more targeted therapies.
 This program will uncover, trial, and expand alternative treatments that are highly effective while minimizing harmful side effects for patients.
-Through clinical advancement in particle therapy, theranostics, immunotherapy, genomics, and revisions in models of care, the Beyond Chemotherapy strategic pillar strives to support positive patient outcomes through the implementation of targeted, innovative therapies.
+Through clinical advancement in particle therapy, theranostics, immunotherapy, genomics, and revisions in models of care, the High Definition Therapeutics program strives to support positive patient outcomes though the implementation of innovative therapies.

 Cancer Digital Intelligence

 Leads: Dr. Alejandro Berlin and Dr. Benjamin Haibe-Kains

 Cancer Digital Intelligence (CDI) is a research and innovation program dedicated to enabling the best care possible for people affected by cancer.
 CDI aims to accelerate the application of discoveries in cancer care through the fusion of human wisdom, data and technology.
 The program applies a nimble strategy that is grounded in partnerships with patients, health teams and researchers to accelerate the spread and scale of digital innovation.
 CDI’s program structure is built on a strong foundation in data science and analytics that will enable progress in three strategic domains: business intelligence, care innovation, and discovery integration.